-The Equitable Housing project was initiated in response to the known regional problem of limited housing supply and skyrocketing housing prices affecting the Portland Metro Area and Oregon City.
+The Equitable Housing project was initiated in response to the known regional problem of limited housing supply and rapidly increasing housing and rental prices affecting the Portland Metro Area including Oregon City.
 There is a mismatch between supply and demand of housing that is leading to limited availability and affordability challenges for many households.
-Oregon City's housing needs don't match the dwelling units available as small households have become more common.
+Oregon City's housing needs don't match the dwelling units available.
+Also, demographic changes, such as smaller households have become more common.